xingyushu/MevSec/README.md

 # MevSec Research
-MEV bot security in Ethereum: Know about MEV bot,build a MEV bot,and learn to how to run away from [dark forest](https://www.paradigm.xyz/2020/08/ethereum-is-a-dark-forest).If you are interested about this topic feel free to contact me.
+MEV bot security in Ethereum: Know about MEV bot,build a MEV bot,and learn to how to run away from [dark forest](https://www.paradigm.xyz/2020/08/ethereum-is-a-dark-forest).

 ##  MEV